Ven-Ray/Jarvis-Project/README.md

 | 7-8B parameters | 8-16 GB | Moderate | Good | Balanced performance and quality |
 | 13B+ parameters | 16-32+ GB | Slower | Excellent | Complex reasoning, detailed answers |

-### Model Recommendation
-For typical consumer hardware (8-16 GB RAM), we recommend starting with a **smaller quantized model in the 3-7 billion parameter range**.
-These models provide an excellent balance between response quality and system resource usage.
-Look for GGUF format models with Q4 or Q5 quantization levels, which offer good compression while maintaining reasonable accuracy.

 You can browse available models within LM Studio's built-in model library.
 Start small, test performance on your hardware, and scale up if you have the resources.

 ## Features